A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Application to Digital Twin

-The initial DT model was trained within $0.001 \le a \le 0.08$ inch and $0.2 \le \frac{a}{c} \le 2$ inch.
+The initial DT model was trained within $0.001 \le a \le 0.08$ inches and $0.2 \le \frac{a}{c} \le 2$ inches.
 This domain is defined such that the ranges of $\frac{a}{c}$, $\frac{a}{t}$, and $\frac{c}{b}$ remain within the valid bounds for $K$, per \eq \ref{eq:sif}.
-Pairwise $a$ and $c$ data were then obtained by sampling 10 and 500 points, respectively, from uniform distributions.
-The nominal DT model was then defined to consist of a nominal Aluminum alloy with $C_1=5.52 \times 10^{-21}$ and $m_1=4$ \cite{HUDSON1969429}.
+Pairwise $a$ and $c$ data were then obtained by sampling 10 training points and 500 testing points from uniform distributions.
+The nominal DT model was then defined to consist of a nominal Aluminum alloy with $C_1 = 5.52 \times 10^{-21}$ and $m_1=4$ \cite{HUDSON1969429}.
 Equation \ref{eq:paris_law} was then used to compute the corresponding $\frac{dc}{dN}$ for each $(a,c)$ pair to form $\mathcal{D}_{train}$ (size 10) and $\mathcal{D}_{test}$ (size 500), \ie representing a nominal prior dataset.
 Effectively, the differences of $C_2 < C_1$ and $m_2 < m_1$ result in PT crack growth that is significantly slower than the nominal case.

 Obtaining the derivatives of $\frac{dc}{dN}$ with respect to $a$ and $c$, to be included in $\mathcal{D}_{train}$ (see Section \ref{sec:dt_workflow}), could be obtained using numerical differentiation of the existing $(a, c, \frac{dc}{dN})$ data.
-This approach would likely be most representative of in-practice cases, wherein the $(a, c, \frac{dc}{dN})$ data would be measured, while higher-order derivatives would likely not be possible to measure directly.
+This approach would likely be most representative of in-practice case, wherein the $(a, c, \frac{dc}{dN})$ data would be measured, while higher-order derivatives would likely not be possible to measure directly.
 However, numerical differentiation would introduce (well understood) error into this process and potentially obfuscate the desired assessment of the algorithm efficacy.
-Consequently, the derivatives in this application problem are obtained analytically by taking all derivatives of Equation \ref{eq:paris_law} with respect to $a$ and $c$.
-It is left to future work to demonstrate the effect of noisy derivative data, using algorithms presented in Section \ref{sec:exp_noisy_data}.
+Consequently, in this first no-noise study, the derivatives are obtained analytically by taking all derivatives of Equation \ref{eq:paris_law} with respect to $a$ and $c$.
+The effect of noise is introduced later, at the end of Section \ref{sec:DT_results}.